Ahmed1282/Decentralized-Cafeteria-Shopping-System/README.md

-# Decentralized FAST Cafeteria Shopping System
+# Decentralized Cafeteria Shopping System

 ## Introduction
-Welcome to the Decentralized FAST Cafeteria Shopping System, a pioneering DAPP (Decentralized Application) tailored for the FAST University community.
-This project, an initiative by the CS-4049 Blockchain and Cryptocurrency class, strives to transform cafeteria interactions, utilizing blockchain for efficient meal ordering, secure transactions, and a rewarding system.
+Welcome to the Decentralized Cafeteria Shopping System, a pioneering DAPP (Decentralized Application).
+This project strives to transform cafeteria interactions, utilizing blockchain for efficient meal ordering, secure transactions, and a rewarding system.

 ## Project Overview
 Our system connects university management, cafeteria staff, and users in a seamless, blockchain-powered environment.
 It enhances the cafeteria experience through efficient order processing, cryptocurrency payments, and a loyalty program.